Fastest crossing of the North Channel by prone paddleboard

 Age Restriction: Applications for this record title will only be accepted if the applicant is 16 years of age or over.

-The fastest crossing of the North Channel on a prone paddleboard is 4 hours 55 minutes 15 seconds by Mark Walton (Ireland), who travelled from Donaghadee, County Down, Northern Ireland, to Portpatrick, Dumfries and Galloway, Scotland, on 1 July 2022.
+The fastest crossing of the North Channel by prone paddleboard is 3 hours 58 minutes 2 seconds, achieved by Oisín McGrath (Ireland), starting from Islandmagee, County Antrim, Northern Ireland, and ending at Portpatrick, Dumfries and Galloway, Scotland, UK, on 7 July 2024.
+The journey was piloted by Jack Boyle of Infinity Channel Swimming on board Ānantya.

-The crossing was piloted by Ian Conroy of the Irish Long Distance Swimming Association (ILDSA) and Infinity Channel Swimming on board the vessel Éigríoch.
-As per ILDSA rules, the route must follow the Admiralty Chart 2198, Southern Part, which measures 18.6 nautical miles (21.5 miles; 35 kilometres).
+As per Irish Long Distance Swimming Association (ILDSA) rules, the route must follow the Admiralty Chart 2198, Southern Part, which measures 18.6 nautical miles (21.5 miles; 35 kilometres); in total, McGrath logged a distance of 37.3 km (20.1 nautical miles; 23.1 miles).